m3g/topolink/julia/README.md

 Once the compactlog and model data are loaded, you can easily plot many properties of the models as function of other properties.
-For instance, to plot the number of links consistent with each model as a function of their davis consensus score, just do:
+For instance, to plot the number of links consistent with each model as a function of their Davis consensus score, just do:

 ```
 scatter( davis(models), nconsist(models) )